nathanlesage/Zettlr_old/readme.md

 * … store a huge amount of notes, add literature references and tag them
 * … discover previously unknown connections between notes based on tags
-* … batch insert notes with pre-assigned tags and references so that you can insert notes belonging to one paper or one train of thought even faster
+* … insert notes with pre-assigned tags and references so that you can insert notes even faster
 * … use outlines to gather notes, add your personal notes and arrange them any way you like

 ## Install